stanfordhpccenter/cs74/labs/week2/Lab 2: OpenHPC installation.md

 Now, we will be adding the compute nodes to the Warewulf database.
 Please refer to this page to obtain the IP and MAC addresses.

 The following information is very important: the IP addresses and hostnames of the compute nodes will need to be assigned very carefully.
-For this class, we are following this pattern for the naming of the nodes: ```compute-[C]-[N]```, where ```[N]``` is the number of the compute node.
-This number will range between 12 - 14 in this case.
+For this class, we are following this pattern for the naming of the nodes: ```compute-[C]```.

-For the IP address, it is defined this way: ```10.[C].[N].2```.
-So, if you wanted to define the compute nodes for ```me344-cluster-1```, you would run these commands.
+For the IP address, it is defined this way: ```10.[C].2```.
+So, if you wanted to define the compute nodes for ```hpcc-cluster-1```, you would run these commands.
 Of course, remember to add the MAC addresses for each corresponding node.
 As a reminder, they can be found here.

 Please make sure to replace ```MAC_ADDR``` with the correct address for the node you are adding (as well as the hostname and IP address)!
 ```
-wwsh -y node new compute-1-12 --ipaddr=10.1.12.2 --hwaddr=MAC_ADDR
-wwsh -y node new compute-1-13 --ipaddr=10.1.13.2 --hwaddr=MAC_ADDR
-wwsh -y node new compute-1-14 --ipaddr=10.1.14.2 --hwaddr=MAC_ADDR
+wwsh -y node new compute-1 --ipaddr=10.1.2 --hwaddr=MAC_ADDR
 ```

 Now, we are going to define the provisioning image for the compute nodes: